jneate/spring-modulith-test1/docs/plan.md

 ### Spring Modulith Event Publication (Application Module)

-Spring Modulith event publication registry should be configured to use MongoDB as the backend.
+Spring Modulith event publication registry is configured to use MongoDB as the backend.
 - Use `spring-modulith-starter-mongodb` dependency
 - Events are persisted to MongoDB for reliability and replay capability
+- **Automatic retry on startup**: `republish-outstanding-events-on-restart=true`
+- **Optional scheduled retry**: `retry-scheduled=false` (YAGNI compliance - available but disabled)
+- Event completion mode: `UPDATE`
-- Retry configuration: 3 attempts with 1 second exponential backoff
+- Retry template: 3 attempts with exponential backoff (1s, 2s, 4s)

 ## Event Flow